 - Refusal by the tenant to move out after their lease has expired.

-- Violating the terms of the agreement, such as by subletting it without authorization, or making illegal alterations.
+- Violating the terms of the lease agreement, such as by subletting it without authorization, or making illegal alterations.

 - Illegal drug manufacturing.